rust-scicomp/website/pages/tutorial.md

 include manipulating mathematical expressions, pattern matching, polynomial arithmetic, numerical evaluations and numerical integration.

-## How to achieve efficient SIMD in Rust

 ## When unsafe code is slow: automatic differentiation in Rust

 ## RSMPI: using MPI for parallel Rust